iamjprince/MagicMirror-Ubuntu/README.md

   - This returns us to the $HOME directory.
 - `mkdir bin`
 - `cd bin`
-- Use your favorite editor to create MM.start.
+- Use your favorite editor to create `MM.start`.
 It should contain the following.
 Modify the `MagicHome` variable if you cloned MagicMirror<sup>2</sup> into different directory.
 ```
 #!/bin/bash
 ##